 In 1992 he was named General Manager of WBNS-TV and shortly thereafter was elected as Vice President of WBNS-TV and was elected to the station Board of Directors.
 During his tenure at WBNS Television, Tom returned the station to dominance in community presence, gross advertising revenues and audience programming ratings.
 Under his leadership, the station, which for several years had been producing declining metrics in most areas, set new and all time high records in both revenue and audience share.
 In February of 1994, the station was recognized as being the number one station in audience share points for late news programming among all CBS Affiliates in the Top Fifty Markets in the United States.
 The station was ranked second in share points for the entire broadcast day with only heritage station WWL-TV in New Orleans achieving a higher rating.
 Tom was quick to credit his peers and colleagues at the time with the impressive turn around at the station, but it was his leadership and his orchestrated management team changes that empowered the station to achieve its full potential.
 Tom served as a senior executive of WBNS until his retirement from the company in December, 2001, after just over twenty five years of service.

-Following his second long term goal to teach, he became a Lecturer in the Human and Community Resource Development Department of The Ohio State University, his alma mater.
+Following his second long term goal to teach, he became a lecturer in the Human and Community Resource Development Department of The Ohio State University, his alma mater.
 Now in his tenth year of teaching, Tom is enjoying working with students at Ohio State teaching communication courses such as Public Speaking and Public Relations.
-He has been awarded the Price Teaching Award for his classroom efforts.
+He has been awarded the Price Teaching Award for his classroom efforts and in 2019 was presented with the Distinguished Teaching by a Lecturer Award by the Ohio State Alumni Association.

 In 1993, Tom was elected to the Board of Directors of The Grange Mutual Insurance Company headquartered in Columbus, Ohio.
 Grange is a regional P/C Insurer with a Life Company Affiliate.
 The company is a billion dollar organization and is licensed to sell and market insurance products in eleven states, primarily in the Mid-West.
 He has held leadership positions on the Board by serving on the Executive Committee, Chairman of the Compensation/HR Committee, the Nominating and Corporate Governance Committee, the Investment Committee and the Audit Committee.
 He has represented the Board in the Columbus Business Community as well as with the Agent Community at numerous functions and meetings.
 In 2002, Tom was elected to the Board of Directors of Integrity Mutual Insurance.
 Integrity, based in Appleton, Wisconsin, is a one hundred million dollar organization marketing P/C products primarily in Wisconsin, Iowa and Minnesota.
 Integrity became an affiliate of Grange in 2002.
 Tom has served in numerous Board leadership positions in Appleton as well.
 He was Chairman of the Compensation/HR Committee from, 2002 until 2010.
 In May of 2010, Tom was elected to the position of non-Executive Chairman of the Board, a position which he still holds.